 Halloween promises that your doorbell will be ringing.
 Keep your pets safely away from the door to keep the spook – and chance of escape – to a minimum.
 It’s a good idea to keep your pets in a separate room with the door closed when you’re going to be opening and closing the front door to your house.
 You can even try putting the television or radio on to distract them.

 Bring your outdoor cats inside for a few days around the holiday so they don’t get scared away or lost.
 The same goes for dogs that are kept outside for long periods of time.

-And one more thing - if you’re the parent of a black cat, you’re on double-duty over Halloween.
-It’s terrible, but true: people are cruel, and black cats often fall victim to pranks and abuse during this time.
-Don’t leave your black kitty outside alone in the days - even weeks - on either side of Halloween.
-And maybe you can love on him a little extra, just because you’re extra thankful for such a handsome, black kitty in your life.
+Pay special attention if you have a black cat this Halloween season.
+It’s terrible, but black cats often fall victim to pranks and abuse during this time of the year.
+Don’t leave your black kitty outside alone in the days or weeks on either side of Halloween.